jramasani/instagram-data-viewer/README.md

 The network visualization feature provides an interactive graph of your Instagram connections:

 1. **Access**:
-   - After uploading your data, click the "Interactive Network" card in the stats section
+   - After uploading your data, click the stat card with the network icon (🕸️) in the stats section
-   - Or click the network icon in the top stats area
+   - The network visualization will open in fullscreen mode

 2. **Features**:
    - Interactive zoom and pan